Cutthroat Island

 Cutthroat Island is a 1995 adventure swashbuckler film directed by Renny Harlin and written by Robert King and Marc Norman from a story by Michael Frost Beckner, James Gorman, Bruce A. Evans, and Raynold Gideon.
-It stars Geena Davis, Matthew Modine, and Frank Langella.
-It is a co-production among the United States, France, Germany, and Italy.
+It stars Geena Davis, Matthew Modine and Frank Langella.
+It is a co-production between the United States and France.

 The film had a notoriously troubled and chaotic production involving multiple rewrites and recasts.
-Critical reactions were generally mixed-to-negative, and the film was one of the biggest box-office bombs in history, with losses of $147 million when adjusted for inflation.
-It is listed in the Guinness World Records as the biggest box-office bomb of all time, and significantly reduced the bankability and Hollywood production of pirate-themed films until 2003's Pirates of the Caribbean: The Curse of the Black Pearl.
+Cutthroat Island was released by Metro-Goldwyn-Mayer on December 22, 1995 in the United States and by AMLF in France on February 14, 1996.
+Critical reactions were generally negative, and the film was one of the biggest box-office bombs in history, with losses of $147 million when adjusted for inflation.
+In April 2012, it was listed in the Guinness World Records as the biggest box-office bomb of all time, though it was surpassed in May of that same year by Disney's John Carter.
 Its failure caused Carolco Pictures to cease operations.

 Plot

-In 1668 Jamaica, having escaped a trap set by authorities, Morgan Adams hunts down her paternal uncle and fellow pirate Dawg Brown after he kidnaps her father, Black Harry.
+In 1668 Jamaica, having escaped a trap set by authorities, Morgan Adams hunts down her paternal uncle and fellow pirate Douglas "Dawg" Brown after he kidnaps her father Black Harry.
 Harry has one of three pieces of a map to a huge stash of gold on the remote Cutthroat Island.
-Dawg has another piece, having stolen it after betraying and murdering their younger brother Richard, while a fourth brother, Mordechai, has the last piece.
-Refusing to give his piece to Dawg, Harry escapes with his daughter's help.
+Dawg has another piece, having stolen it after betraying and murdering their younger brother Richard, while a fourth brother, Mordachai, has the last piece.
+Refusing to give his piece to Dawg, Harry escapes with Morgan's help.
 Harry is fatally wounded and tells Morgan the map piece is located on his scalp before he dies.

-After scalping her father for the piece, Morgan, now captain of her father's ship, the Morning Star, sets out to find the treasure.
+After scalping Harry for the piece, Morgan, now captain of Harry's ship, the Morning Star, sets out to find the treasure.
 Unable to translate the map, they go to nearby Port Royal for a translator.
 There, they learn that a criminal being sold into slavery, a con man and thief named William Shaw, is fluent in Latin.
-After threatening a man determined to outbid her, Morgan wins the auction.
+After threatening Toussant, a man determined to outbid her, Morgan wins the auction.
 When she is recognized from her wanted poster and barely escapes with her crew and Shaw, corrupt Governor Ainslee vows to find her after learning of the treasure's existence.
 He enlists the help of John Reed, an infamous chronicler of pirates and crew member of the Morning Star.

-The crew finds Mordechai in Spittlefield Harbor.
+The crew finds Mordachai in Spittlefield Harbor.
 Before they can learn where the second piece is, Dawg and his crew raid the harbor.
-A fight ensues, during which Mordechai is killed and Morgan is shot, while Shaw secretly finds the piece and keeps it to himself.
+A fight ensues, during which Mordachai is killed and Morgan is shot, while Shaw secretly finds the piece and keeps it to himself.
 After they escape on the Morning Star, Morgan collapses from her wound, but Shaw uses his limited medical knowledge to save her.
 The two start a romance.
 Morgan figures out that the words on the two map pieces, when read backwards, spell out half the coordinates to the island.